-- 78. The job creation during operation is very high because of the complexity of the project.
-There will be employees working on the gas side of the facility while others will be working on the electricity side.
-All employees will be working for Karpowership. - 79.
-The citizen shareholding in the project company is 49% against the RfP target of 49%. - 80.
-Black people shareholding in the project company is 49% against the RfP target of 30%. - 81.
-The shareholding by black people in the construction contractor is set at 77% against the RfP target of 25%. - 82.
-The shareholding by black people in the operations contractor is 49% against the RfP target of 25%. - 83.
-During the 12-month construction phase, the jobs that will be created for South African citizens, specifically black citizens and citizens from the local community, greatly exceed the threshold set out in the bid and in some instances exceed the targets.
+- 80. The number of jobs created during operation is very high because of the complexity of the project.
+Some employees will be working on the gas side of the facility, while some will be on the electricity side of the Karpowership. - 81.
+Citizen shareholding in the project company is 49% against the Request for Proposal (RfP) target of 49%. - 82.
+Black people shareholding in the project company is 49% against an RfP target of 30%.